seznam/slo-exporter/docs/defining_new_slo.md

 Similar to the availability SLI type, but instead of a success or failure we measure a latency of the event.
 Sticking to the example of REST API we would observe how long it takes to serve the request.

-Latency SLI is observed in the form of percentiles such as "95% of events take longer than 1.2s".
+Latency SLI is observed in the form of percentiles such as "95% of events are served within 1.2s".

 > Keep in mind that a failed event might take way less time than a successful one.
 So you should consider if the failed events should be counted into your latency SLI or not.
 > Also be careful for example on user side timeouts.
 It might be observed in both, the latency and availability SLI type.